ConsensusResearch/articles-papers/articles/article1.md

 For distributed environments working with time means headache because of clock synchronization, events ordering etc.
 Fortunately blockchain-based networks make some problems easier.
 Due to this our model could be even easier: we assume all clocks in the system are synchronized!
 Fortunately, we will lose not too much in modelling quality because of that.
 Later we can introduce local clocks.
-The analysis of problems of time in distributed systems was first considered in Lamport's article from 1978 ["Time, Clocks, and the
+The problems of time in distributed systems was first considered in Lamport's article from [1978](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf).
-Ordering of Events in a Distributed System"](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf).

 Time in our approach is just a number of seconds from genesis block, so our first entity definition is pretty simple: